-Mitto DVI/VGA Input and the DVI/VGA Loop Out use DVI-I (integrated) connectors which provide both digital and analog connectivity.
+Mitto's DVI/VGA Input and the DVI/VGA Loop Out use DVI-I (integrated) connectors which provide both digital and analog connectivity.
 The larger group of pins are digital while the four pins on the right are analog.
 Included with every Mitto are two 15-pin, VGA-to-DVI adapters for use in legacy installations.

-SDI Out 1 and 2 output SD SDI or 1.5 Gb/s HD SDI video.
+SDI Out 1 and 2 output SD SDI, 1.5 Gb/s HD SDI, or 3 Gb/s HD SDI video.
 The output includes only the portion of the computer screen that you have selected with Mitto.
 Mitto upconverts or downconverts the signal depending on how much of the computer video you select and the output standard you select.
+On Models BEM-1 and BEM-2, SDI Out 1 and 2 are both electrical outputs (BNC).
+On Models BEM-1F and BEM-2F, SDI Out 1 is electrical (BNC) and SDI Out 2 is Fiber Optic.

 The Composite Out BNC provides composite video out when SD is selected on the SDI outputs.
-If HD is selected on the SDI outputs then the Composite Out BNC outputs black.
+If HD is selected on the SDI outputs then the composite out BNC outputs black.
+Alternately, the Composite Out BNC can be set to output AES audio in the Output Menu of the BrightEye Mac/PC software.